 After the 2020 election, while Trump was mounting election challenges, Barr effectively put his thumb on the scale when he declared on Dec.
 1 in an interview with The Associated Press that he hadn’t seen a level of fraud that would have altered the election’s outcome.

-The sudden and significant shifts that appeared to be occuring at the DOJ were highlighted in December when Barr told The Wall Street Journal that the CIA had “stayed in its lane” during the Russia–Trump investigation, seemingly contradicting earlier reports.
+The sudden and significant shifts that appeared to be occurring at the DOJ were highlighted in December when Barr told The Wall Street Journal that the CIA had “stayed in its lane” during the Russia–Trump investigation, seemingly contradicting earlier reports.

-And a recent CNN article suggested that Durham had apparently found no wrongdoing by Obama-era intelligence officials who worked outside of the FBI.
+And a CNN article suggested that Durham had apparently found no wrongdoing by Obama-era intelligence officials who worked outside of the FBI.

 Durham appears to have come full circle.
 Having started with looking at the origins of the FBI’s Russia–Trump probe, his investigation broadened considerably, only to return and refocus on FBI officials.